particle-iot/docs/src/content/support/support-and-fulfillment/returns.md

 Sometimes you can’t tell a product is not for you until you take it for a test drive.
 Not a problem, we’ve got your back.
 We can offer advice, troubleshoot or diagnose any issue that might have come up.
 First, look for troubleshooting tips and assistance on your issue on our [documentation page](https://docs.particle.io/support/troubleshooting/common-issues).
 If you don’t find it there, our amazing [community](https://community.particle.io/) can most likely help you out.
 If you still are having trouble, visit us at our [support portal](https://support.particle.io).

 If we determine that something is wrong with your product due to a manufacturing defect or error, we will be happy to replace your item(s) as needed.
-Please visit  our [support portal](https://support.particle.io)and let us know your order number, the product you’re having issues with, and a detailed description of the problems you’re seeing.
+Please visit  our [support portal](https://support.particle.io) and let us know your order number, the product you’re having issues with, and a detailed description of the problems you’re seeing.
 For broken products, please include pictures, they are worth a thousand words.

 ### Damaged in Shipment